 A panellist for a number of golfing publications, playing golf extensively throughout every Australian State and Territory.
 He is a member at Wollongong Golf Club with a handicap of 12.

-A Life member at Portsea, Patron at Clifton Springs, a member at Commonwealth and international golf tour organizer.
-Handicap has blown out to 17 (lowest was 8).
+A Life member Portsea, Patron Clifton Springs, member Commonwealth, and international golf tour organiser.
+Handicap has blown to 17 (lowest was 8).

 A member at Commonwealth, Sorrento and Moonah Links, handicap 11.
 Author of comprehensive books on British Links.